After months spent dodging spoilers from our friends across the pond, The Sinner is finally available to stream on Netflix for fans here in the UK.

 Jamie tells Leela he killed Kyle and gives a written confession to Harry, who he then buries alive in the pit him and Nick dug for Sonya as part of a trust exercise he used to do with Nick.
 After eight hours, he digs Harry up and has Harry burn his confession.
 He then tells Harry that Nick had wanted Jamie to be the one to kill Sonya and forced him to crash the car and let him die.
 It turns out that Harry had been recording their conversation on his phone in which Jamie confessed to manslaughter and asks Detective Vic Soto (Eddie Martinez) to arrest Jamie but due to the nature of the investigation, a judge releases him.

 Jamie becomes fully unhinged, kills Harry's boss Morris and plans to kill everyone Ambrose cares about.
 Jamie retrieves Harry's grandson Eli from his karate class and goes to Sonya's house to attack her, but the police arrives in time to save her.
 Jamie flees the scene with Eli and and Harry tracks him down, but is ambushed by Jamie who takes his gun away.

 After playing psychological games with one another, Jamie grows increasingly psychotic and shoots Harry in the arm.
 Harry runs out into the woods pursued by Jamie but Jamie eventually surrenders and taunts the detective by saying that he'll never be content after locking him away.
 However, Harry responds by shooting Jamie in the abdomen and he dies before an ambulance arrives.

-If you’re confused by the ending, here’s a our helpful guide to The Sinner season three ending explained.
+If you're confused by the ending, here's our helpful guide to The Sinner season 3 ending explained.